trojanz07/Viber-express/README.md

 # LICENSE

-This repository is under GNU public license.
+This repository is under GPL-3.0 License.

 # AUTHOR